smootheFiets/OneClickBAG/README.md

 * Non-BAG buildings that haven't been touched since 2020-01-01 (date subject to change)
 * Buildings containing a wind turbine; these are increasingly included in the BAG as circular buildings but are mapped as nodes.
 I tend to copy the BAG tags (plus, possibly, the BAG-imported address) onto the turbine node, then delete the building polygon.

-An error is thrown at address nodes that are part of a way; this can happen accidentally when iD users pan the map.
+An error is thrown at address nodes that are part of a way (except if that way is a building and the address node has `entrace=*`); this can happen accidentally when iD users pan the map.

 ## Version history
 * 0.1, 2021-05-09: first version on Github